 All complaints must:

-• specify the requirement of law or regulation being violated and the related issue, problem, and/or concern
+• Specify the requirement of law or regulation being violated and the related issue, problem and concern

-• state the nature of the corrective action desired.
+• The nature of the corrective action desired.

 An appeal must contain:

-If the district fails to resolve the complaint within 30 business days, or fails to resolve the issue to the satisfaction of the complainant, the complaint should be sent to the Title I School and Community Services Office, Room 365 EBA, New York State Education Department, 89 Washington Avenue, Albany, NY 12234.
+If the district fails to resolve the complaint within 30 business days, or fails to resolve the issue to the satisfaction of the complainant, the complaint should be sent to:

 The State Education will review complaints when the complaint pertains to: The State’s administration of the ESEA Title I Basic Grant, Migrant Education, or Neglected or Delinquent Program and an appeal from the decision of a local school district regarding an action by the District.

 Within 60 business days of the receipt of the complaint/appeal, the Department staff will complete an on-site review (if necessary) and/or records examination and will notify all parties of its findings.
-An extension of the 60-day complaint resolution period is permitted under CFR Part 299.11 (b), for exceptional circumstances.
+An extension of the 60-day complaint resolution period is permitted for exceptional circumstances.

-Where shall complaints or appeals to the State Education Department be sent?
+Where can complaints or appeals to the Education Department be sent?

 Complaints/appeals regarding Title I LEA’s outside of New York City should be sent to: